dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 download the Binary Distribution zip select a folder and extract it, that folder will be the Karaf-home

 Then open a cmd client and navigate to the {karaf home}\bin path and execute:

-D:\apache-karaf-4.1.1\bin
+    cd D:\apache-karaf-4.1.1\bin

-and run karaf.bat
+    karaf.bat

 ![](wiki_img/voila-Karaf.png)